adebayomoses/Stock_Portfolio_Optimization/README.md

 Creating the initial portfolio with equal weighting to each of the stocks.

-Analyzing and visualizing the equal-weighted portfolio
+Analyzing and visualizing the equal-weighted portfolio.

 Generate 500,000 portfolio scenarios with random weighting to each of the stocks